w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * design user experiences of alternatives for multimedia content, including:
   * placement of the alternatives
   * methods to turn on and off the alternatives
-* evaluate the need for designing custom media players and select existing media players with support for accessibility when possible
+* evaluate the need for designing custom media players
+* select existing media players with support for accessibility when possible
 * describe characteristics of accessible media player controls, including:
   * keyboard support
   * visible keyboard focus indicators